-A blockchain is a digital copy of public ledger that contains the transaction records of every bitcoin payment that has ever been made.
+A blockchain is a digital copy of a public ledger that contains the transaction records of every bitcoin payment that has ever been made.
 It is decentralised as no one entity has complete control over the ledger and it can also be easily downloaded.
 New records of completed transactions are constantly being added to the block in chronological order and the movement of bitcoins can easily be traced from one node to another.

 What is a Block?